afombravo/2FAST2Q/README.md

 print(match_location_index)
 ```

-### To find the start and end index, given mismatches m (determined using the Hamming distance) and a Phred-quality p, at which a barcode exist within a sequence.
+To find the start and end index, at which a barcode exist within a sequence.

 ```python
 from fast2q.fast2q import sequence_tinder,seq2bin